 While there is still an imbalance between supply and demand, the Portland housing market appears to have cooled be cooling down a bit in terms of home-price appreciation.
 According to the real estate information company Zillow, the median home value for Portland, Oregon decreased by around 0.1% (reported in February 2020).
 That’s a big difference from how quickly prices rose between 2012 to 2018.

 So clearly we are witnessing some changes in Portland’s housing market.
 Evidently, a lopsided supply and demand picture can only boost prices so far before they begin to slow.

 The Affordability Factor

 Affordability has a lot to do with this.
 Over the last couple of years, a rising chorus of local officials and housing advocates have pointed to an affordable housing crisis in Portland, Oregon.
-Portland’s Metro Council is even considering a bond measure for the 2018 general election, which would dedicate funds for the creation and preservation of up to 2,000 affordable homes in the Portland area.
+Portland’s Metro Council even considered a bond measure for the 2018 general election to dedicate funds for the creation and preservation of up to 2,000 affordable homes in the Portland area.